-- There will be a set up for governance framework for ports.
+- There will be a set-up for a governance framework for ports.
 The framework will also look at one major port and its listing on the stock exchanges.

 - Power and Renewable Sector

 Internet of Things, Artificial Intelligence, and Analytics are changing the world.
-FM says there will be a set up for a policy to build data center parks across India.
+FM says there will be a set-up for a policy to build data centre parks across India.
 Public institutions at Gram Panchayat levels will receive digital connectivity.
 Rs.
-6,000 crore will be allocated to the BharatNet.
+6,000 crore will be allocated to BharatNet.
 In FY21,

-- BharatNet from fiber to homes will link 100,000 Gram Panchayats.
+- BharatNet from fibre to homes will link 100,000 Gram Panchayats.

 - For securing a comprehensive national-level database, two national-level science schemes will be set up.

 - Rs.
-8,000 crore will be allocated to the set up of the National Mission on Quantum Computing and Technology.
+8,000 crores will be allocated to the set up of the National Mission on Quantum Computing and Technology.

 - Women, Senior Citizens, and SC/ST/OBC

 In FY21, Rs.
-28,600 crore will be allocated for women-linked programs.
+28,600 crores will be allocated for women-linked programs.
 Rs.
 35,600 crore will be allocated for nutrition-related programs for FY21.
-Under Beti Bachao Beti Pdhai, gross enrolment of girls is 59.7% in the higher secondary level, 81.32% in the secondary level, and 94.32% at the elementary level.
-FM proposes task-force in 6 months to lower maternal mortality rates.
+Under Beti Bachao Beti Pdhai, the gross enrolment of girls is 59.7% at the higher secondary level, 81.32% at the secondary level, and 94.32% at the elementary level.
+FM proposes a task force in 6 months to lower maternal mortality rates.

 - 85,000 crore will be allocated for the relief of SC/OBC.